Spring Garden station (SEPTA Metro)

-Spring Garden station is a SEPTA rapid transit station in Philadelphia, Pennsylvania, United States, on the Market–Frankford Line.
-It is located on Spring Garden Street between 2nd and Front Streets in the Northern Liberties neighborhood.
+Spring Garden station is a rapid transit station in Philadelphia, Pennsylvania, United States, serving SEPTA Metro L trains.
+It is located on Spring Garden Street between 2nd and Front streets in the Northern Liberties neighborhood.
 It is the westernmost station of the Frankford Elevated section of the line and the last westbound station before trains enter Center City Philadelphia.

 Though the station's official address is on North Front Street, it is actually located in the median of the Delaware Expressway (Interstate 95) over Spring Garden Street, just north of the highway's interchange with the Vine Street Expressway (Interstate 676).
 The station is also served by two SEPTA City Bus routes, the 25 and 43.

 History

 Spring Garden is one of the newest stations on the line.
 It opened in 1977 in conjunction with Interstate 95's routing through Philadelphia; about 1 mi of the Market–Frankford Line tracks were realigned to the center median the highway.
 Spring Garden replaced the nearby Fairmount Avenue station, which was original to the Frankford Elevated that began serving trains in 1922.
 Fairmount Avenue was a "B" train skip-stop station, although that service pattern has since been discontinued.